hydrogen-css/hydrogen/CONTRIBUTING.md

 ### Updating the documentation

 ### Writing tests

+#### Writing function unit tests

+- functions should live in their own file and be paired with a matching file-name.test.js
+- tests should follow a similar format and return promises where possible
+- all unit tests should be added to the final run-all.tests.js file in helpers

+#### Manual visual tests

 - create a `test-[NAME]` directory
 - add an `env` directory with test command shell scripts